AC Blowing Warm Air: A Lowcountry Diagnostic and Repair Guide

 How do I fix my AC blowing warm air?

 Walk the five-cause diagnostic above: check the thermostat first, look at the indoor coil for ice and the outdoor coil for debris, listen for the outdoor unit running, and watch the airflow at the vents.
 The fix depends on which cause matches.
 Thermostat misconfiguration and dirty condenser are homeowner-resolvable.
 Refrigerant loss, frozen coil, and capacitor or compressor failure require an EPA-certified technician.
-Coastal Air Plus dispatches across Summerville, Charleston, and Columbia for diagnostic visits.
+Coastal Carolina Comfort dispatches across Summerville and Charleston for diagnostic visits.

 Should I turn off the AC if it is blowing warm air?